 But more than any other differences, there are now more foreign children in our classrooms than there were 10 years ago.
 These children of today are the Spain of tomorrow – a diverse, multilingual, globally minded army of future influencers.

-Thank you to Julian Germain for the use of his images, for your help in creating this article, and for 13 years (and counting) of inspiration.
+Thank you to Julian Germain for the use of his images, for his help in creating this article, and for 13 years (and counting) of inspiration.